 And another worrying fact, in my opinion, is that the eBook isn’t being retailed on Amazon where customers are free to leave reviews.
 Instead, it’s being solely sold through a website that specifically does not provide the function for customers to leave reviews (which leads me to assume that the creator is potentially anticipating negative reviews).

 I just don’t see any other reason why an author would keep their eBook off Amazon if it was indeed as great as the author is making it out to be since as you’re probably aware the marketplace at Amazon is huge & it would likely mean the author missing out on a lot of potential sales.

-This is were things get even more suspicious because according to The Einstein Success Code website, Kevin Rogers the man behind the book itself is apparently a world renowned neuro-researcher & motivational speaker.
+This is where things get even more suspicious because according to The Einstein Success Code website, Kevin Rogers the man behind the book itself is apparently a world-renowned neuro-researcher & motivational speaker.

 He’s also apparently helped thousands of people all across the world to turn their dreams into reality…

 But the problem is that there is absolutely no information at all to be found online that backs these claims up.
 I mean come on, if Kevin Rogers was indeed such a great guy & such an expert in the field then surely there’d be at least some information to be found about him right?
 But nope, nothing…